John G. Rudy in his book, “Wordsworth and the Zen Mind” says sabi is the bedrock of Zen enlightenment. Here is the full

 This state of oneness in which conceptual categories disappear and everything is perceived as one unified whole, is Kensho, literally “seeing nature” and also often referred to as “self realization” or seeing the self in it’s unified context.

 I do not see the extinguishing of the left hemisphere as the goal or end game or outcome of meditation, or other similar spiritual practices.
 I don’t go into isolated natural settings to extinguish my logical, rational, self.
 Nor do I see a particular virtue in Right Hemisphere dominance.
-The evidence is fairly clear that for neuroscientists the brain functions as a whole with some specialized areas, but not so specialized as to warrant elevating one over the other.
+The evidence from neuroscience is fairly clear; the brain functions as a whole with some specialized areas, but not so specialized as to warrant elevating one over the other.

 Instead I see Kensho as a developmental reality for anyone who spends time and attention fostering sabi and related moods.
 Specifically I think Sabi and the Kensho-like realizations that are associated with it are keys to a mature kind of awareness.
 The Awareness of suchness.

 Suchness is “what is.”
 Kensho is seeing suchness, without questions, considerations, concepts, and thoughts.
 Frederick Franck describes this seeing of suchness as unsymbolization, and I have adopted his word.

 “What is Zen?
 Zen is the unsymbolization of the world and all the things in it.”
 Frederick Franck – Zen and Zen Classics